-DK Shivakumar calls on Cong leader KC Venugopal
+D K Shivakumar calls on Cong leader KC Venugopal

-New Delhi, Oct 24: Karnataka Congress leader DK Shivakumar called on senior party leader KC Venugopal at Congress office in Delhi on Thursday.
-He was accompanied by Congress MP and brother DK Suresh.
+New Delhi, Oct 24: Karnataka Congress leader D K Shivakumar called on senior party leader K C Venugopal at Congress office in Delhi on Thursday.
+He was accompanied by Congress MP and brother D K Suresh.
 Shivakumar was granted bail by the Delhi High Court on Wednesday in connection with a money laundering case.

-Shivakumar thanked people for extending support and says he will leave for Bengaluru on Friday.
+Shivakumar thanked people for extending support and said he will leave for Bengaluru on Friday.
 He was released on bail on furnishing a bond of Rs 25 lakh and two sureties of like amount.

 The Congress leader's mother and wife have filed a plea demanding ED sleuths to further question them in Bengaluru.
 The Delhi HC adjourned the hearing on petitions filed by Shivakumar's kin till October 30.

-The former Karnataka minister is also likely to meet his lawyers later today to discuss next course of action.
+The former Karnataka minister is also likely to meet his lawyers later today to discuss the next course of action.

 Shivakumar was arrested by the ED on September 3 in the money laundering case.
 He is lodged in Tihar jail under judicial custody and had challenged the trial court's order denying him bail in the case.

-Shivakumar, a 7-time MLA in Karnataka, was booked along with Haumanthaiah -- an employee at Karnataka Bhavan in New Delhi-- and others for alleged offences under the Prevention of Money Laundering Act (PMLA).
+Shivakumar, a seven-time MLA in Karnataka, was booked along with Haumanthaiah -- an employee at Karnataka Bhavan in New Delhi-- and others for alleged offences under the Prevention of Money Laundering Act (PMLA).

 DK Shivakumar released from Tihar jail after being granted bail in money laundering case